wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.9 =
+= 1.6.0 =
-* fixed bug where templates containing html are htmlescaped
+* supress notice on systems when rss feed has no source

 == Changelog ==

+= 1.6.0 =
+* supress notice on systems when rss feed has no source

 = 1.5.9 =
 * fixed bug where templates containing html are htmlescaped